siwinter/BT-Mesh-Lamp-Control/README.md

 Controll the lamp with inputs:

-*>lamp:on*    to switc lamp on
+*>lamp:on*    to switch lamp on

 *>lamp:off*   to switch lamp off

 *>lamp:light,25*  to dim the lamp values between 0..50

-First of all you neet to provision and configure lamp and ESP32.
+First of all you need to provision and configure lamp and ESP32.

 >**Notes:**
 >